-Would you, or anyone you know, like to join the happy and dedicated Friends of Marsh Mill volunteers for this years season?
+Would you, or anyone you know, like to join the happy and dedicated Friends of Marsh Mill volunteers?

 Research by the Friends as part of the Heritage Lottery Fund Start-up grant has shown that Marsh Mill is one of the most visited windmills in England.
-In addition, it is open for longer hours when it is open and the season is longer too.
+It’s also open for longer hours when it is open, and the season is longer too.

-In order to maintain this impressive availability to the public the Friends rely on volunteers – both as welcome/reception staff who answer general enquiries and as tour guides.
+To maintain this impressive availability to the public, the Friends rely on volunteers as welcome/reception staff who answer general enquiries, and as tour guides.

 If you, or someone who you know would like further information, please get in touch.